bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Can you provide an example of how you adhered to ethical standards in a challenging situation?

-### Additional considerations for effective consulting

-**Building strong relationships:** Develop strong, trust-based relationships with clients through consistent and transparent communication.
-Establish regular touchpoints and maintain open lines of communication to foster trust and collaboration.

-**Continuous improvement:** Always seek feedback from clients and peers to continuously improve your consulting approach.
-Use feedback to identify areas for improvement and adapt your methods to better meet client needs.

-**Cultural awareness:** Be mindful of cultural differences and adapt your consulting approach to respect and align with the client’s cultural context.
-Show respect for different cultural norms and practices, and tailor your communication and strategies accordingly.

-Tips and techniques:

-- **Personal touch:** Send personalized notes or small tokens of appreciation to clients to strengthen relationships.

 ## Understanding the client

-A deep understanding of the client and their context is fundamental to effective consulting.
-Here are the key components to consider:
+When starting work on a new project, there are a few different parts of the entire project that you should consider:

 - **Client:** This refers to the company you’re working with, including their industry, operations, market position, and strategic goals.
 Understanding the client involves knowing their business model, organizational structure, and key decision-makers.

 - **Product:** The software applications or services provided to end-users.
 This includes the features, functionalities, and the value proposition of the product.
 Knowing the product thoroughly helps in identifying areas for improvement and innovation.

 - **Customer:** The end-users who interact with the software.
 Understanding their needs, preferences, and pain points is crucial for delivering a product that meets or exceeds expectations.

 - **Project:** The client’s goals to enhance the software to better meet customer needs and drive business success.
 This encompasses the project’s scope, objectives, timelines, and deliverables.

+A deep understanding of the client is fundamental to effective consulting.
 In this section, we’ll dig into understanding the client you’re working with.

-### When Principals onboard a Consultant to a project
+### Joining a new project with a Bitovi Principal

 Consultants should be equipped with a comprehensive understanding of the project’s context:

 - **Clear vision, challenges, and expectations:** Get a detailed briefing from key stakeholders about the project vision, the specific challenges faced, and the expectations for the consultant’s role and contributions.

 - **Business requirements and technical specifications:** Obtain detailed documentation outlining the business requirements, technical specifications, and any relevant historical context of the project.

 - **SWOT analysis:** Conduct a SWOT analysis to identify the strengths, weaknesses, opportunities, and threats related to the client’s product.
 This helps in forming a strategic approach to the project.

 - **Client’s strategies:** Gain insight into the client’s past and current strategies.
 This includes understanding previous initiatives, successes, failures, and lessons learned.

-If any of these elements are missing, the Principal and/or Consultant should take proactive steps to gather the necessary information.
+If any of these elements are missing, the Principal or Consultant should take proactive steps to gather this information.

 Tips and techniques:

+- **Meet with key stakeholders:** Having a conversation with the key stakeholders on your project will show them you’re interested in building a relationship and give you an opportunity to learn from them.
 - **Ask clarifying questions:** Don’t hesitate to ask for clarification on any point that seems unclear.
 It’s better to ask questions early than to make incorrect assumptions.

 Questions to reflect: